 - Moving house, Mike once discovered Buddy Holly hanging from a parachute in his new bedroom.
 Holly claimed to have been stuck there for over two decades, eating any bugs that came within reach.

 - On Highlander: The Series, an immortal who was marooned on a deserted island with no food was reduced to catching and eating flies in his desperation.
+Unlike most examples, he couldn't actually starve to death due to his powers, but his body still felt the agony of starvation.
+He eventually ran out of food completely.

 - On Boardwalk Empire, Nucky once got some Moral Guardians to sympathize with him by claiming he'd grown up so poor, he'd had to resort to this trope.
 This may or may not be true.